-The economic strength of the Princeton area lies in its diversity, and it is this that underlies many of the employment opportunities that are available for students.
+The economic strength of the Princeton area lies in its diversity, and this strength underlies many of the employment opportunities that are available for students.
 Jobs in high-tech manufacturing, research, consulting companies, financial institutions, and the headquarters of many large and small businesses offer students a unique opportunity to try different work environments during their four years at Princeton.